- ABSTRACT SUBMISSION: April 28, 2026

 Session 11 - Particulate matter and its effects on human health and the environment

 Particulate matter (PM) plays an important role in the chemistry and physics of the atmosphere, as well as climate and public health.
 Atmospheric particulate matter affects the biogeochemistry of ecosystems, the hydrological cycle, atmospheric circulation, rainfall acidification, and also cloud formation.
+In addition, exposure to aerosols can lead to both respiratory and cardiovascular diseases, furthermore, it also presents genotoxic effects.
+These effects depend on factors such as the size, concentration, structure, and chemical composition of the particles.
+Session topics include: • Effects of PM on radiative forcing • Monitoring and modeling of Black Carbon • Air quality and respiratory health • Measuring PM-bound potentially toxic species • Oxidative potential of PM • Cytotoxicity of PM • Bioassays

 Session 12 - Policy and regulatory frameworks for air pollution control

 Air pollution poses significant challenges to public health, the environment, and overall quality of life.
 To address these concerns, governments around the world have developed policy and regulatory frameworks aimed at controlling and reducing air pollution.
 These frameworks are essential in guiding actions to mitigate the adverse effects of air pollution and ensure cleaner, healthier air for present and future generations.
 Some components are key to control air pollution: emissions standards, monitoring and data collection, air quality standards, technology and innovation, public awareness and finally Equity and Environmental Justice.
+In recent years, there has been a growing recognition of the urgent need to combat air pollution and its associated health and environmental consequences.
+Consequently, many countries are strengthening their policy and regulatory frameworks to achieve cleaner and healthier air for their citizens.
+The effectiveness of these frameworks ultimately depends on their enforcement, public support, and the commitment of governments and industries to prioritize air quality.
+By implementing comprehensive and forward-thinking policies, societies can reduce the impact of air pollution and create a more sustainable and healthy future.

 Session 13 - Remote Sensing/Sensor Technology and Measurements Studies